maxbucknell/eisenhardt/README.md

 A simple `rm -rf pub/static` becomes problematic.

-Because of this, Redbox Docker has all of its servers configured to run as a non-privileged user.
-The actual user ID does not matter to Redbox Docker, because all files should be owned by your host user.
-Redbox Docker uses group permissions to do its thing.
+Because of this, Eisenhardt has all of its servers configured to run as a non-privileged user.
+The actual user ID does not matter to Eisenhardt, because all files should be owned by your host user.
+Eisenhardt uses group permissions to do its thing.

 Nginx runs as its typical user, `nginx:nginx`.
 This has no ability to change any files, but all files should be set to world readable.

-PHP runs as a custom user `rd-www:rd-www` (`10118:10118`).
+PHP runs as a custom user `eisenhardt-www:eisenhardt-www` (`10118:10118`).
 This is a custom user (to unify UIDs between Alpine and Debian).
 The group of all files should be set to this, because `pub/` and `var/` are set to group writable.
 PHP only has read permissions on everything else, since that's all it needs.